 - Share photos and videos with other people and groups of people.

 - Editing tools including adding stickers and frames to photos from within the Amazon Photos app or on your computer.

-The best for turning photos into books and crafts: Shutterfly
+The best for printers and turning photos into books and crafts: Shutterfly Photos

 - Selective or auto backup not synced Choose to automatically back up all of your photos, or opt for manual mode to upload folders, albums or individual photos.
 When manually uploading, you can choose a destination folder to organize your backed-up photos.
 I’ve seen a delay of several hours before photos appeared in my backup after I uploaded them.